wangzhenj321/Linux-Manual/blog/general-overview-of-the-Linux-file-system.md

 ### 1.2 Sorts of files

+Most files are just files, called **regular** files; they contain normal data, for example text files, executable files or programs, input for or output from a program and so on.

+While it is reasonably safe to suppose that everything you encounter on a Linux system is a file, there are some exceptions.

+- **Directories**: files that are lists of other files.

+- **Special files**: the mechanism used for input and output.
+Most special files are in /dev, we will discuss them later.

+- **Links**: a system to make a file or directory visible in multiple parts of the system's file tree.
+We will talk about links in detail.

+- **(Domain) sockets**: a special file type, similar to TCP/IP sockets, providing inter-process networking protected by the file system's access control.

+- **Named pipes**: act more or less like sockets and form a way for processes to communicate with each other, without using network socket semantics.

 | Symbol | Meaning |
 | --- | --- |
 | -	| Regular file |